Alishajindal/federated-learning-he/README.md

 ## Research Context

-This work extends a capstone project into a research manuscript currently under review.
+This work originates from a capstone project and has been extended into a research manuscript targeting publication in peer-reviewed venues.

 ---